ldpercy/turtle/task/variables and maths.md

 Some tentative takeaways
 ------------------------

+* The turtle is the assumed thing being operated on - for instance current commands could be read as `turtle.right 123,456`
-* plus, aka relative movement, is the default operator
+* Plus, aka relative movement, is the default or assumed operator
 * Evaluating expressions shouldn't have any side effects
-* The command executor should accumulate pointer* operations (and output) and apply mutations at the end - actually not 100% about this one, might need to reconsider for SVG
-* Page-relative addition and turtle-relative (pointer*) addition are different
-* Points don't intrinsically have a heading, whereas the turtle does, so plain point math only applies in particular circumstances, not in general
+* Points don't intrinsically have an orientation, whereas positions do, so plain point math only applies in particular circumstances, not in general
+* 'Position' - location and orientation - is the turtle abstraction to think in terms of
+* The 'natural' interpretation of a position is a point *then* a rotation
+* Point addition and position addition are different - point addition commutes, position addition does not
+* Adding points to positions and vice-versa is also non-commutative
-* Underlying turtle functions should be pure pointer* operations that return other pointers*
+* Underlying turtle functions should be pure position operations that return other positions
-* Absolute or page arithmetic can be done purely with plain points i think

-(*) "Pointer" terminology to be determined
+* Position arithmetic should be moved to the PlanarSpace

+Plus something like:
+* The command executor should accumulate position operations (and output) and apply mutations at the end - actually not 100% about this one, might need to reconsider for SVG